Allenton, Wisconsin

-Allenton, Wisconsin is an unincorporated census-designated place in the town of Addison, Wisconsin in Washington County, Wisconsin.
+Allenton is an unincorporated census-designated place in the town of Addison in Washington County, Wisconsin, United States.
 It is located near the intersection of Wisconsin Highway 33 and Interstate 41.
 It is on a line of the Canadian National Railway, parent company of the Wisconsin Central Ltd. railroad company.
 Allenton has a post office with ZIP code 53002.
 As of the 2020 census, its population was 859.

 Geography

-Allenton is located at latitude 43.421 and longitude -88.341.
-The elevation is 958 feet.
-Allenton has an area of 1.446 mi2, all of it land.
-The Rock River cuts through the town.
+Allenton is located at latitude 43.421 and longitude -88.341 at a mean elevation of 958 feet.
+Allenton has an area of 1.446 mi2, all land.
+The Rock River passes through the town.